gcallah/Economics/capital/TheEssenceOfCapital.md

-# What Is the Essence of Capital?
+# Is Capital Born in Exploitation?

 ## Introduction